-Authentic Mexican fare served in a historic 1940s landmark and lovingly run by 3 generations of Wisdoms.
+Authentic Mexican fare served in a historic 1940s landmark and lovingly run by three generations of Wisdoms.
 Nestled between the Santa Cruz River and the Tumacacori Mountains, half a mile north of Tumacacori Mission and 2 miles south of Tubac.
 Specialties include chimichangas, margaritas, and fruit burros.

 1931 E. Frontage Rd.

 Nestled downtown, World of Beer offers more than 500 different beers alongside pub-style food.
 Try some of the craft-beer-infused appetizers or comfort foods like brat sliders and grilled cheese sandwiches.

 Cheer on your favorite Arizona teams and check out international sports on the nation's largest flat-screen TV, or entertain the kids with arcade games for all ages.
 An extensive menu includes Kobe beef hot dogs, North African slow-cooked tagine chicken, and beer from around the world.

 Yokohama Asian Express

 A healthy alternative to the standard burger-and-fries fast food, this long-standing local chain serves up a variety of quick and tasty Japanese dishes.
 Favorites from the menu include beef and broccoli, barbecue pork, and the ever-popular teriyaki chicken bowl.

 520-296-2115, 210 N. Pantano Rd.; 520-573-3300, 655 W. Valencia Rd.